microsoft/vscode-docs/docs/java/java-spring-boot.md

 ## Next steps

-* If you'd like to learn how to deploy your web application, check out the [Deploy a Java Application to Azure Web App](/docs/java/java-webapp.md) tutorial where we show how to run your web app in the cloud.
+* To deploy your web app, see the [Deploy a Java Application to Azure](/docs/java/java-webapp.md) tutorial.
-* To see how you can containerize the web app and deploy to the cloud as a Docker container, check out [Java Container Tutorial](/docs/java/java-container.md).
+* To containerize a web app and deploy as a Docker container, check out the [Java Container Tutorial](/docs/java/java-container.md).
 * To learn more about Java Debugging features, see [Java Debugging Tutorial](/docs/java/java-debugging.md).